scalalandio/chimney/README.md

 The battle-tested Scala library for data transformations.
 Supported for (2.12, 2.13, 3.3+) x (JVM, Scala.js, Scala Native)

 Chimney documentation is available at https://chimney.readthedocs.io.
-Read the Docs keeps is versioned in case you need to access documentation for older versions.
+Read the Docs keeps it versioned in case you need to access documentation for older versions.

 ## Contribution